conda/conda/docs/source/user-guide/tasks/manage-channels.rst

 Strict channel priority
 =======================

 As of version 4.6.0, Conda has a strict channel priority feature.
+Strict channel priority can dramatically speed up conda operations and also reduce package incompatibility problems.
+We recommend it as a default.
+However, it may break old environment files, so we plan to delay making it conda's out-of-the-box default until the next major version bump, conda 5.0.

 Details about it can be seen by typing ``conda config --describe channel_priority``.

 .. code-block:: none